DoctorKhan/The-Social-Game-Book/src/10_part/085_technology_community_weaving.md

 The water discovery and the workshop clue revealed something profound: **authentic community isn't something that happens to you—it's something you actively create through specific technologies**.

-In the Three Spheres framework, this is the **Sphere of Kinship**—the middle circle that serves as both the container for individual growth and the buffer against systemic manipulation.
-When this sphere is strong, people thrive.
-When it's weak or missing, people become vulnerable to every form of control and exploitation.
+In the Four Spheres framework, this is the **Sphere of Tribe**—the middle circles, buffered by Alliance, that serve as both the container for individual growth and the buffer against systemic manipulation.
+When Tribe and Alliance are strong, people thrive.
+When the Alliance is weak or missing, people become vulnerable to every form of control and exploitation.

 **Community Weaving** is the art of consciously creating the relationships, rhythms, and structures that allow groups of people to function as a coherent, intelligent, and resilient whole.